Mako-L/MoviesApp/README.md

 - **Search**: Users can search for movies within the TheMovieDB database.
 - **Top Movies**: Display the top-rated movies on the Home Page.
 - **Movie Details**: Users can view detailed information about the films but only when internet connection is available.
-- **Offline Support**: The app retains functionality even without an internet connection, displaying the top 20 movies data.
+- **Offline Support**: The app retains some functionality even without an internet connection, displaying the first top 20 movies data.

 ## Tech Stack